 Claife Viewing Platform – Get the ferry across Windermere and walk up to this platform for views across the lake.

-The best way to get to Windermere by public transport is to get the train to Windermere station.
-There are two common ways to get there, either via Oxenholme or Lancaster.
+The best way to get to Windermere without a car is to get the train to Windermere station.
+There are two common ways to get there: via Oxenholme or Lancaster.

-Oxenholme station is on the fast West Coast trainline.
+Oxenholme station is on the fast West Coast train line.
 It is particularly convenient from London Euston (2 hours 45 minutes).
-From Oxenholme there is a small connector train to Windermere (20 minutes).
+From Oxenholme, a small connector train goes to Windermere (20 minutes).

 HOTEL RECOMMENDATIONS